stackbit-projects/adorable-iron-87792/src/pages/posts/2021/on-the-importance-of-humour-at-work.md

 If we take away the humanity of this, and think of it purely in financial terms, we know that each of the above costs UK businesses an estimated £26 billion per year.  **We are duty bound professionally, to our companies, to our employees, to our shareholders, or to anyone who cares about what the company exists to do, to try to create environments where these things are addressed**.

-> "I'm not funny, I don't want to try to be funny"
+### "I'm not funny, I don't want to try to be funny"

 Is this you?
 It's certainly me.

 People tend to engage [impression management](https://en.wikipedia.org/wiki/Impression_management) at work and cover parts of our personalities that we view as less favourable, or that we feel others will judge us on.
 The huge rise in the popularity of Psychological Safety is testament to the ongoing hope that there are environments being created where impression management isn't a concern for our teams so that they can get to the business at hand more wholeheartedly.

+Making a first step with humour can be daunting if it's not something you've previously done in the workplace.
+The opportunities below around keeping a humour audit, and understanding your own humour style can help, but ultimately, starting can be as comfortable as validating someone elses humour.
+If someone says something that makes you want to laugh - do so.
+If they say something that makes you smile, acknowledge it.
+Enjoying the humour in others is a great pathway to finding it in ourselves.

 As highlighted above though, this is not about telling jokes.
 If we reflect upon our relationships with our friends, some of the best moments of laughter have just been in shared experiences and not because someone told a joke.
 Humour is very much a mindset, and we can bring that mindset into our working lives easily.